 Quick Answer

-The bookrunner sets the final size and offering price by weighing the IOI demand curve against external market conditions (calendar of competing transactions, scheduled economic data, peer trading, volatility), valuation, investor feedback, and existing-holder participation for follow-ons.
-A covered book at the high end of the range is not a guarantee of pricing at the high end; long-only demand at the midpoint often beats hot-money demand at the top.
+The bookrunner sets the final size and price by weighing the IOI demand curve against market conditions (competing deals, economic data, peer trading, volatility), valuation, investor feedback, and existing-holder participation for follow-ons.
+A covered book at the high end does not guarantee high-end pricing; long-only demand at the midpoint often beats hot-money demand at the top.

 The book provides the demand; market data and judgment provide the rest.
 Sizing, pricing, and timing decisions get made within a 12-to-24-hour window before the deal prints.